 Perhaps an unusual plant food for olive trees but you can use nail clippings and hair in the garden as a substitute for bone meal.

 Plant teas, such as stinging nettle liquid fertiliser, are also used as home remedies.
 In addition to numerous micronutrients, liquid manures often contain significant amounts of nitrogen and can even be used undiluted against pests such as aphids (Aphioideae).
 Applying a comfrey feed (Sympthytum officinale) in autumn provides potassium to increase winter hardiness.

 Feeding olive trees: recognising overfertilisation

-Overfertilisation poses the much higher risk compared to deficiency.
-Overfertilisation often manifests itself in the form of burning symptoms called nutrient burn.
-Shortly after fertilisation, the leaves get yellow-brown tips and edges, which increasingly move inward and because the whole leaf to dry up.
-The leaves can also curl up in places.
-Affected leaves usually fall off promptly.
-With only a slight overfertilisation with nitrogen, the olive tree develops long, thin shoots and hardly forms flowers, but mainly leaves.
-Remedy for acute overfertilisation – for example, by fast-acting mineral fertilisers – is repotting in fresh planting soil.
-As much as possible of the overfertilised soil should be removed from the root ball or rinsed off.
+Overfertilisation poses a much higher risk than deficiency.
+The main symptom of overfertilisation in olive trees is burnt leaves called nutrient burn.
+Shortly after fertilising, the leaves develop yellow-brown tips and edges that increasingly move inward and cause the whole leaf to wither.
+The leaves can also curl up.
+Usually, affected leaves quickly fall off.
+If there is a slight overfertilisation with nitrogen, the olive tree will develop long, thin shoots and mainly leaves but hardly form flowers.
+Repot the olive tree in fresh potting compost to remedy acute overfertilisation.
+Remove as much of the over fertilised soil from the root ball as possible.

 Another important care measure for olive trees is proper pruning.
-How and when to prune olive trees is explained in our special article.
+Find out how and when to prune olive trees in our feature article.